Must-Have Website Design Basics

 1. Platform

-One of the first things that web designers need to decide is their choice of platform for the user interface.
-Depending on the web page’s purpose, there are numerous options available.
+One of the first things web designers need to decide is the platform for the user interface.
+Depending on the purpose of the web page, many different options are available.

-Some platforms are suitable for a business enterprise, while others improve user interaction due to their informal nature.
+Some platforms are suitable for a business enterprise, while others improve how users interact, offering a more approachable and user-friendly feel.
 For example, online sites like Squarespace, Wix, Shopify, or Weebly are ideal for first-time web designers.

-These pages are perfect for understanding the basic web design elements and how to implement them; in other words, they are great for people designing from scratch.
+These pages are perfect for understanding the basic web design elements embraced by the design community and how to implement them; in other words, they are great for people designing from scratch.

 Understandably, they are easy to use, and a designer can choose the desired theme without any hassle.
 They also have certain downsides, but more on that later; let’s look at another example by reviewing the popular WordPress site under the following subheading.